 Another approach is to use a mason jar.
 Fill up the mason jar with water, add the grounds, stir, and refrigerate for 12 plus hours.
 Then strain the mixture with cheesecloth or filters.
 You can check out other methods to cold brew coffee here.

 The best cold brew ratio will depend on how strong you like your coffee.
-A higher ratio allows more water into the coffee, which dilutes the potency of the cold brew.
+A higher ratio allows more water into the coffee, which dilutes the potency of the cold brewing.
 This style may be preferable if you want to limit your caffeine intake or mix in milk or sugar.

 If you want a strong cold brew coffee, we recommend three cups of water to every one part of coffee.
 For people who want less potency, eight parts of water to one part coffee might be worth trying.
 Again, what works best will vary based on the desired flavor profile.